Programs & Diversion

 The Restitution Center has collected more than $45 million in repayments from offenders on behalf of crime victims since 2017.

 100% of the money collected has been distributed to victims.

 Special Prosecution Programs & Task Forces

-Following Hurricane Harvey, the Harris County Animal Cruelty Taskforce was formed with the primary goal of streamlining the process of where and how animal cruelty can be reported in the Greater Houston Area.
+Following Hurricane Harvey, the Harris County Animal Cruelty Taskforce was formed with the primary goal of streamlining where and how animal cruelty can be reported in the Greater Houston area.